Select therapeutic use:

 May require increase in maintenance or stress doses of glucocorticoids in hypoadrenalism.
 May be antagonized by glucocorticoids; adjust doses.
 May affect CYP3A4 substrates (eg, corticosteroids, sex steroids, anticonvulsants, cyclosporine).
 Antidiabetic medications may need to be adjusted.
 Women on oral estrogen: may need higher somatropin dose.

 Growth hormone (GH).

-Headache, inj site reactions, localized muscle pain, weakness, hypothyroidism, mild hyperglycemia, glucosuria, arthralgia, myalgia, fluid retention, edema, elevated serum phosphate, antibody formation, pancreatitis; also children: slipped capital femoral epiphysis.
+Headache, inj site reactions, localized muscle pain, weakness, hypothyroidism, mild hyperglycemia, glucosuria, arthralgia, myalgia, fluid retention, edema, antibody formation, serious hypersensitivity reactions, lipoatrophy, elevated serum phosphorous, alkaline phosphatase, and IGF-1; rare: pancreatitis; also children: slipped capital femoral epiphysis (monitor).
 Long-term overdose may cause gigantism and/or acromegaly.